Paopun20/FNF-HyperCode-Engine/README.md

 This engine is made for fun and learning purposes.
 I hope you enjoy it!

+# Psych engine fork Have be rewritten
+Rewrite until nothing remains of the original.
+LOL

 # Features:
 - **HScript on Lua**
   Classic HScript syntax now runs alongside Lua!
 This allows for greater flexibility in scripting.